Inversions Tableaux: Inversions Tableaux

 For a permutation $w = w_1 \dots w_m$ in one line notation, let $1^m \times w = 12\dots n (w_1+n) (w_2+n) \dots (w_m+n)$.

 \begin{definition} The \emph{Stanley symmetric function} for the permutation $w$ is

 where each side is treated as a formal power series and we take the limit of each coefficient. \end{definition}

 In terms of inversions tableaux, the $n$'th term of this limit corresponds to taking the limit as the shape at the top of the tableaux stays the same while we add $n$ more empty rows underneath corresponding to the $1^n$ at the beginning of our permutation.
 Ignoring the empty rows at the bottom, this is the equivalent of taking an inversions tableaux for $w$ but where the row and column indices begin at $n+1$ and $n+2$ respectively.
 In the limit as $n$ goes to infinity, we have all tableaux of shape $w$ which are weakly balanced and have no repeat entries in a column, but whose entries no longer need to satisfy an upper bound.
 We call these unbounded inversions tableaux.
+These are the equivalent of \emph{semistandard inversion fillings} in \cite{Kelly.thesis}.

 \begin{definition} An \emph{unbounded inversions tableau} for a permutation $w$ is an inversions diagram of shape $w$ with a positive integer entry in each shaded box (and all unshaded boxes are assumed to be 0) which satisfy rules (IT1) and (IT2).
 We denote the set of unbounded inversions tableaux for $w$ as $\mathcal{UIT}(w)$. \end{definition}